 Applications for the Trials have now closed and the Trials are well underway.

 The trial services typically involve new applications of technologies like wireless and satellite.
 They often provide new functionality such as the ability to make and receive calls using the customer's mobile handset in the home even if mobile network coverage is poor or absent.

-The AVST program was announced as part of the Government's response to the 2018 Regional Telecommunications Independent Review Committee (RTIRC) and reflects particular concerns about networks serving the most remote parts of Australia.
+The AVST program was announced as part of the Government's response to the 2018 report by the Regional Telecommunications Independent Review Committee and reflects particular concerns about networks serving rural and remote parts of Australia.

 The program guidelines were issued on 4 August 2020.
 The guidelines, and further details on funded projects, are available on the GrantConnect website.

 If you have queries or comments, please email us at: USG@commuications.gov.au.